 All BASEC teachers are mandated by the Commonwealth of Massachusetts to report suspected child neglect or abuse in accordance with G.L. c.119, § 51A.
-BASEC teachers must report suspected family abuse or neglect issues to the program Site Director or Executive Director, who will contact the Department of Children and Families (DCF), the

-Department of Early Education and Care (EEC), and the Department of Public Health (DPH).
+BASEC teachers must report suspected family abuse or neglect issues to the program Site Director or Executive Director, who will contact the Department of Children and Families (DCF), the Department of Early Education and Care (EEC), and the Department of Public Health (DPH).
 Reports may be made anonymously.
-Whenever possible, parents or guardians will be informed of the need to contact DCF and/or EEC and/or DPH before a report is made, but BASEC is not required to notify families of these reports.
+Parents or guardians may be informed of the need to contact DCF and/or EEC and/or DPH before a report is made, but BASEC is not required to notify families of these reports.